LLnCSoftware/mserve/README.md

 **IF** you want to minimize risk when rolling out new features, database upgrades, or infrastructure changes, **THEN** implement Canary Deployment by routing a subset of users to the upgraded servers and monitoring performance before full deployment.
 **WHY?** This allows early detection of potential issues, enabling a rollback before the change affects all users.

-## Load-Balancing for KDB: Common Situation and Practical Recommendations
+## Load-Balancing for KDB: Common Situation and Practical Options to Consider

 Machine learning should be included!